MoAlyousef/floui/README.md

 ![image](https://user-images.githubusercontent.com/37966791/175548084-a0105440-dc32-4f09-be82-0029312efe7c.png)

+## Currently available controls:
+- Text
+- TextField
+- Button
+- VStack (Vertical UIStackView on iOS and LinearLayout on Android)
+- HStack (Horizontal UIStackView on iOS and LinearLayout on Android)
+- Spacer

 ## Todo
-- Wrap more UIKit and Android controls.
+- Wrap more UIKit and Android controls and their methods.
 - Use proper layout constraints for the mainview to handle orientation changes.
-- Add a Color enum with common colors.